 Don’t let wet weather or soggy ground become an excuse to let your horse sit around.
-Charmayne James explains how to work on simple softening and collection while riding at the walk in your driveway, pasture or around the barn.
+11-time world champion Charmayne James explains how to work on simple softening and collection while riding at the walk in your driveway, pasture or around the barn.

 By Charmayne James with Blanche Schaefer

 With seasonal weather bringing rain, it may seem impossible to keep your horses ridden when there’s standing puddles in the arena.
 No matter what the weather does or what the ground is like, you can always get on your horse and walk him, even if it’s just down the road for 30 or 40 minutes.
 It may not sound like much, but teaching your horse to walk collected can go a long way toward making a more fit and broke horse.
 Thankfully, you can always work on softening and collection with your horse at a walk pretty much anywhere and on any type of ground.

 I don’t pony my horses very much for exercise, because I want them bitted up and carrying themselves collected.
 When you’re leading a horse, they’re not collected or broke at the poll, they tend to step shorter with their hind feet and their backs become more hollowed out.

 The point when you’re riding is to make them more collected and therefor faster.
 When I’m riding, I like to keep the nose down pointed at the ground and drive the horse up into the bit, while going forward with intention.
 Riding a horse collected in the bridle builds back muscles and makes them reach underneath themselves more with their back feet, even at a walk.